ratbeard/flippycard/README.md

 - The first is **CLASSIC**.
 It was my second JS project; its global, obtrusive, procedural, and DOM-tastic, making it an excellent candidate for the average JS implementation of this sort of thing.

 - The second is **CONCRETE**.
-Its new, new, new, and getting newer by the day.
-Its using the HOT _new_ [Concrete ](http://ajaxian.com/archives/jquery-concrete-concreteui-programming-in-jquery#comments) jquery library.
+Its new, and getting newer by the day!
+Its using the _hot_ NEW [Concrete ](http://ajaxian.com/archives/jquery-concrete-concreteui-programming-in-jquery#comments) jquery library.

 Some day there _might_ be: